rjdunnill/ATLFlexGrid/README.md

-# VBFLXGRD
+# ATLFLXGRD
-VB FlexGrid Control (Replacement of the MSFlexGrid control)
+ATL FlexGrid Control (Replacement of the MSFlexGrid control)

 This project is intended to replace the MSFlexGrid control for VB6.